CAE Reading and Use of English Practice Test 14

 43 F. The plural pronoun ‘they’ at the beginning of Paragraph F refers to the local community and carries on to expand the topic of their lives.
 Then an example of a helping a local woman is needed, with the beginning of the next paragraph contrasting with this event, giving a brief description of the author’s regular activities.

-44 A. A number of relative pronouns is used throughout this paragraph and as your read through it, you understand that they refer to the ‘species’ from the previous paragraph.
+44 A. A number of relative pronouns are used throughout this paragraph and as you read through it, you understand that they refer to the ‘species’ from the previous paragraph.
 Then the following paragraph continues this idea, stating that usually there are no species in sight, just crawling among leaves.

 45 G. ‘Rewarding’ at the end of previous paragraph is the adjective referring to what is described in Paragraph G. The thrill of discovery, the joy of sharing it with the scientific community.

-46 D. This paragraph and the previous one both give brief description of the trouble of finding a job position like the one author has.
+46 D. This paragraph and the previous one both give a brief description of the trouble of finding a job position like the one the author has.

 Part 8